6N: France hold out Ireland to end 10-year drought in Dublin - WHIZ News

 Kelleher’s first act as replacement Ireland hooker was a throw-in — cut off by Ollivon.
 But the tap down bounced kindly for Kelleher who hared to the tryline.

-Byrne converted Kelleher’s first test try and added a 40-meter penalty but Ireland couldn’t close the gap.
-They harmed their own cause with 16 handling errors.
+Byrne converted Kelleher’s first test try and added a 40-meter penalty but France allowed no more.
+Ireland harmed its own cause with 16 handling errors.

+“The guys showed a real strong mindset,” said Fickou, the captain of France’s defense.
+“With this mentality, we can do great things.”

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports